openhealthcare/opal-lab/README.md

 ### Summary

 LabTests are an abstraction for the OPAL framework that allows for the inclusion of different types of test.

-To declare tests, you can just declare a proxy class that inherits from LabTest for example the below
+To declare tests, you can just declare a proxy class that inherits from LabTest for example:

 ``` python
   class Culture(LabTest):